Triple-T/gradle-play-publisher/README.md

 ```

 When initiating a staged release (`rollout`), the `userFraction` property will decide what
-percentage of your users should start recieving the update.
+percentage of your users should start receiving the update.

 ### Untrack conflicting versions